CompuTec/computec-docs/docs/processforce/user-guide/item-details/overview.md

 - Administration → Setup → Item Details → Item Texts

-This form allows the user to add and delete item text <!-- TODO: Add Link --> for the item master.
+This form allows the user to add and delete [item text](item-texts.md) for the item master.
 Any text, e.g., hazard instructions or safety texts, may be added.
 Texts can be connected to certain kinds of documents by checking the required checkbox.

 ![Text](./media/overview/item-details-texts.webp)